dfuse-io/ice/TUTORIAL.md

 2. Select `Anchor`
 ![login screenshot](image.png 'login screenshot')
 3. Select `Open Anchor app` - _this should open a "Signing Request" window from Anchor_
-4. Select one of the 3 user accounts from the dropdown list
+4. Select one of the 3 user accounts from the dropdown list (we'll use "theboss" for this demo)
 5. Select `Unlock Wallet + Sign` in the bottom right
 6. Enter your wallet password
 7. Select `Authorize`

 Congratulations!
-You are now signed in as a valid user.
+You are now signed in as "theboss".

 _**NOTE** - If you can't login or if your console is throwing an error similar to `WebSocket connection to 'wss://cb.anchor.link/064236d4-9bcc-4a93-89ff-c65acabda3e5' failed: Unknown reason` when you're trying to login through Anchor, one of your browser extensions is most likely blocking the connection.
 Try to disable them (Incognito sometimes doesn't work as intended) or try in a different browser._

 ### 13. Adding a Pool

-To add a pool, the app will be calling the `addpool` method on the `dfuse.ice` contract.
+_To add a pool, the app will be calling the `addpool` method on the `dfuse.ice` contract._

 You can now add new pools and ideas, or even edit a past vote that your user made on an idea.